wj88/superman/README.md

 The following guide has been tested and works with (although may not be limited to) the following:

-* Ubuntu x64 14.04 and 15.04 - desktop prefered although tested with server using SSH X tunnelling (ssh -X).
+* Ubuntu x64 16.04 - desktop prefered although tested with server using SSH X tunnelling (ssh -X).
-* Kernel version 4.2.
+* Kernel version 4.4.
 * Running as a regular user who has sudo permissions.

 Clone the repository and change into the test directory: